Benazir Bhutto

 by Charles Strohmer

-Two months before she returned to her homeland and was murdered, I had the opportunity to hear Benazir Bhutto address a group at the Council on Foreign Relations.
-Twice a former Prime Minister of Pakistan, she struck me not so much as a politician but as a leaders with a clear, bold message.
-No one listening could misunderstand her vision for a democratic Pakistan or her keen grasp both of the military dictatorship and of the religious extremists who stood in the way of implementing democracy.
-Her vision was supported by her husband and family, though they knew that she could be murdered, if not by one enemy, then by any of several others.
-I did not know Mrs. Bhutto, but having heard her speak I feel a sense of loss from her death.
+Two months before she returned to her homeland and was murdered in public (Dec.
+27, 2007), I had the opportunity to hear Benazir Bhutto address a group at the Council on Foreign Relations.
+Twice a former Prime Minister of Pakistan, she struck me not so much as a politician but as a leader whose clear, bold vision for a democratic Pakistan could not be misunderstand.
+Nor could her keen grasp of both the military dictatorship and the religious extremists who stood in the way of that vision.
+Her return to Pakistan was supported by her husband and family, even though it seemed clear from what she said that they assumed she could be murdered, if not by one enemy then by any of several others.
+I did not meet Mrs. Bhutto, but having heard her speak I now feel a sense of loss from her death.
 You should, too.
 Here’s why.“This suppression of democracy in my homeland has had profound institutional consequences,” Bhutto said.

-Her vision was no less than to change the nation.
+Twice Pakistan’s Prime Minister (1988-1990; 1993-1996), she now wanted to give it another go, to stand again for election and to seek to democratize the institutional structures.
+And much of the country was behind her.
+She wanted to change the nation.
 “This suppression of democracy in my homeland has had profound institutional consequences,” Bhutto said.
 “I plan to return later this year to Pakistan to lead a democratic movement for the restoration of democracy.
 I seek to lead a democratic Pakistan which is free from the yoke of military dictatorship, and that will cease to be a haven, the very petri dish, of international terrorism.”
-She believed that “people empowered by democracy, human rights, and economic opportunity will turn their backs decisively against extremism,” but she did not see quick fixes as the solution.
+She spoke passionately of her belief that “people empowered by democracy, human rights, and economic opportunity will turn their backs decisively against extremism.”
+But she did not see quick fixes as the solution.
 She knew that if she were elected a third time, it would mean walking cooperatively with others down the long and hard slog of institutional changes.

-Mrs. Bhutto did not strike me as a dreamy idealist when she outlined her proposals for economic, social, and political change, for she had in her sights opposition that included high levels of social and religious intolerance, suicide bombings, and the blind eye of a military that at times would look the other way while the Taliban and al Qaeda regrouped and reorganized in the western provinces.submit or die ideologues do not negotiate with others
+Mrs. Bhutto did not strike me as a dreamy idealist when outlining her proposals for economic, social, and political change, for she had in her sights the radicalized opposition that fostered high levels of social and religious intolerance and suicide bombings.
+And she rued the blind eye of a military that at times would look the other way while Taliban and al Qaeda regrouped and reorganized in the western provinces.submit-or-die ideologues do not negotiate with others

-I often hear, she said at CFR, that you’ve got to placate the hardliners [Qutb called them the “vanguard” of the movement], bring them in to the mainstream.
+I often hear, she said at CFR, that you’ve got to placate the hardliners, bring them in to the mainstream.
 So we’ve given them two provinces, and even some opposition political power; but, she asked, “has it quenched their thirst?
 No!
 They want more and more.
-They want to take over the whole state of Pakistan, not on the basis of having the popular support, but on the basis of having the support of the militants and the militias.
-So this is a battle to save Pakistan.
+They want to take over the whole state of Pakistan, not on the basis of having the popular support, but on the basis of having the support of the militants and the militias….
 We have to save Pakistan from within, and by saving Pakistan from within I think it will be having a profound affect on our region, on Afghanistan, on India, and on the larger world community.”

-Charles Strohmer is a visiting fellow of the Center for Public Justice, writing a book on U.S.-Middle East relations.
+Charles Strohmer is a visiting research fellow of the Center for Public Justice and the founding director of The Wisdom Project.
+He is writing a book on Christian-Muslim and U.S.-Middle East relations.
 For a transcript of Bhutto’s talk at CFR: click here.

 Copyright.
 Permission to reprint required.